Contact processes on the integers: Exponential estimates

 For proving $(\ref{eqexpbounds3scp})$, by set theory we have that for all $n \geq 1$,

-the first term on the right hand side decays exponentially in $n$ due to $(\ref{rhoconfin})$, thus, it remains to prove that the probability of the event $\{\sup_{t\leq \frac{n}{\lambda}} r_{t} >n\}$ decays exponentially in $n$, which however is immediate because $\sup_{t \in (0,u]} r_{t}$ is bounded above in distribution by the number of events by time $u$ in a Poisson process at rate $\lambda$ and standard large deviations results for the latter. \end{proof}
+the first term on the right hand side decays exponentially in $n$ due to $(\ref{rhoconfin})$, thus, it remains to prove that the probability of the event $\{\sup_{t\leq \frac{n}{\lambda}} r_{t} >n\}$ decays exponentially in $n$, which however is immediate because $\sup_{t \in (0,u]} r_{t}$ is bounded above in distribution by the number of events by time $u$ in a Poisson process at rate $\lambda$ and standard large deviations results for Poisson processes. \end{proof}